 of ways, from as simple as getting a customer to sign a guestbook, all

 the way to as complicated as requesting your client to sign up for a

 newsletter.
 Once you have a list of clients, you will be able to

-2) If add a new product, service, or expand your business is anyway, inform your previous clients first.
+2) If you add a new product, service, or expand your business in any way, do inform your previous clients first.

 -If you have a newsletter, include it in your newsletter.

 -Do a mass mailing using postcards, letters, etc

 -Call any client that has willingly included their phone number, but only use this idea if the change would directly relate to them.